DaliangNing/iCAMP1/README.md

     ```

 - The whole installation typically takes several minutes.
 Usually, <5 min for R installation, <1 min for the iCAMP package, <2 min for installation of other packages.

+## Instructions for use
+- Before analyze your own data with iCAMP, you may go through a simple example dataset in the folder /Examples/SimpleOTU.

+- When analyzing your own data, check the format of the example data files (otu.txt, tree.nwk, treat2col.txt, and environment.txt) in the folder "SimpleOTU".
+Revise your data files to the same format.
+It is fine if you do not have environment factor information, just pay attention to the notes specific to no-env.file situation in the file "icamp.test.r".

+- Change the folder paths and file names in the "icamp.test.r" to your data as indicated.

+- Change the thread number for parallel computing, memory limitation, and other parameter setting according to your need.
+You may check the help document of each function for detailed explanation.

+- Run the codes and check the output files in the output folder you've specified.
+You may check the ReadMe.md in /Examples/SimpleOTU for the meaning of each output file, as well as the help documents in the R package for details.